dpearton/enhancer_annotation_and_motif_analysis/README.md

 `--extend_peaks`: *Optional*.
 Number of bases by which to extend peaks (up and downstream).
 Default = 0.

 `--enhancer_window`: *Optional*.
 Distance from TSS in GTF within which enhancers are screened.
 Default = 50000.

+`--ctcf`: *Optional*.
+BED file containing co-ordinates for CTCF peaks to use for annotating enhancers to genes.

 `--markov_background`: *Optional*.
 Markov background model used to define base frequencies for motif screening.
 This is calculated by default from the provided --fasta input.